Noise is All You Need: Solving Linear Inverse Problems by Noise Combination Sampling with Diffusion Models: Background

-The red term in~\eqref{eq:conditional_discrete} captures the influence of the observation $\vec{y}$ on the sampling trajectory.
-Since the exact posterior $\nabla_{\vec{x}_t} \log p(\vec{y} \mid \vec{x}_t)$ is generally intractable, it typically requires an additional training process, such as classifier guidance or classifier-free guidance~\citep{dhariwal2021diffusion, ho2022classifier} to be learned.
-The central challenge in diffusion-based inverse problem solving lies in accurately approximating $\nabla_{\vec{x}_t} \log p(\vec{y} \mid \vec{x}_t)$.
-Most methods, including explicit approximations and variational inference techniques \citet{daras2024survey}, directly modify the sampling trajectory during the denoising process, which can disrupt the consistency of the denoising process.
-In contrast, sampling-based methods~\citep{dou2024diffusion, cardosomonte, wu2023practical} avoid altering the generative path by selecting candidate samples that satisfy the observation constraint through importance sampling or rejection.
-However, these approaches often suffer from weak guidance influence and high computational cost.
+The red term in Eq.~\eqref{eq:conditional_discrete} captures the effect of the observation $\vec{y}$ on the sampling trajectory.
+Since the exact posterior score $\nabla_{\vec{x}_t} \log p(\vec{y} \mid \vec{x}_t)$ is generally intractable, learning it typically requires additional training~\citep{dhariwal2021diffusion, ho2022classifier}.
+The central challenge therefore lies in accurately approximating this term.
+Explicit approximation methods often suffer from sampling instability and long step inference.
+Variational inference approaches~\citep{mardani2024a, zhang2025improving} aim to approximate a more accurate posterior through more sophisticated optimization procedures, but require complex searches over multiple hyperparameters.
+Sampling-based methods~\citep{dou2024diffusion, cardosomonte, wu2023practical} avoid explicit posterior modification by selecting candidate samples via importance sampling; however, they typically suffer from weak guidance effects and high computational cost.